Beelzebub2/DnDTools/README.md

 ## 🙏 Acknowledgments
 thanks to:
 - **Kokkor** on Discord for their help with protobuf and packet capture.
-- **Anders** on Discord for their help with this project and for allowing me to use a custom YOLOv5 model.
+- **Anders** on Discord for their help with this project and for allowing me to use custom models.
 - [Darkerdb](https://darkerdb.com/) for the amazing api.

 ## 📄 License